 Upon approval of the General Assembly of the Commonwealth, the Authority is authorized to issue bonds or notes to construct, improve, furnish, maintain, acquire, finance, or refinance certain public facilities for the use of the Commonwealth and its agencies and instrumentalities, and to finance or refinance reimbursements to localities or regional jail authorities for the Commonwealth's share of the costs of certain jail and juvenile detention projects.
 The Authority serves exclusively as a financing entity with the sole function of issuing and managing debt.
 Debt service for all bonds issued by the Authority is secured by appropriations from the Commonwealth.
-During the past fiscal year, the Authority had several different bond issuances to meet its purposes.
-The purpose of each bond deal is described below:

-The Authority issued \$207 million in Public Facilities Revenue Bonds, Series 2004B, to finance construction of certain public facilities.
+During the past fiscal year, the Authority had two bond issuances to meet its purposes.
+The Authority issued \$166 million in Public Facilities Revenue Bonds, Series 2005C and \$50 million in Variable-Rate Public Facilities Revenue Bonds, Series 2005D to finance construction of certain public facilities.